Frequently Asked Questions

 You should receive a confirmation email once you click “Submit” when registering online.
-If you don’t receive confirmation, please email firstname.lastname@example.org.
+If you don’t receive confirmation, first double check your “spam” or “junk” folder then please email firstname.lastname@example.org

 I forgot something on my application or my residence hall location has changed.
 How do I update my application?